-Applicants in the Faculties of Arts and Education, before acceptance of their candidature, must provide the Clerk of the Faculty with a list of the publications comprising the application for the degree.
+Applicants in the Faculty of Education, before acceptance of their candidature, must provide the Clerk of the Faculty with a list of the publications comprising the application for the degree.
 The Faculty Higher Degrees Committee will establish a sub-committee to determine whether a prima facie case for DLitt candidature has been established.
 The sub-committee may decline to proceed to examination of the candidate if, in its opinion, the publications submitted are not of sufficient substance for a DLitt application.
 In respect of this procedure a precognition fee will be charged to be deducted in due course from the submission fee if the candidate is examined.

-Applicants in the Faculty of Divinity, before acceptance of their candidature for the degree, must give to the Clerk of the Faculty a list of the publications comprising the application for the degree together with two copies of an adequate and informative 1000 word account of the works submitted.
-The Faculty may decline to examine the candidate if, in its opinion, the account and the publications do not display evidence of sufficient originality and substance for a DLitt application.
+Applicants in the Faculty of Arts, before acceptance of their candidature for the degree, must give to the Clerk of the Faculty a list of the publications comprising the application for the degree together with two copies of an adequate and informative 1000 word account of the works submitted.
+The Faculty Higher Degrees Committee will establish a subcommittee to determine whether a prima facie case for DLitt candidature has been established.
+The sub-committee may decline to examine the candidate if, in its opinion, the account and the publications do not display evidence of sufficient originality and substance for a DLitt application.
 In respect of this procedure a precognition fee will be charged to be deducted in due course from the submission fee if the candidate is examined.